PPC campaigns, email marketing, social media management, SEO optimization or good old fashioned word of mouth.

 So before you write even a single word of copy you need to first understand what it should achieve.
 And that begins with asking yourself the following question: What are you trying to achieve?

 The answer should be specific and actionable.
 Vague, BS business buzzwords as a goal aren’t going to cut it.

 Increasing brand reach, getting the word out, and improving sales aren’t actionable on an individual level.

 Sure, they’re the final result, but how are these goals achieved?
 Through small, individual actions.

 - Customers don’t increase your list size, they sign up for a newsletter, lead gen offer or handout.

 - A prospect doesn’t help you increase revenue, they purchase a product.

 - You don’t get the word out, readers share a piece on social media.

 These are the goals you need to set.
-You’ve got to drill down and understand what actions an individual user can take to achieve your goal.
+You’ve got to drill down and understand what actions an individual visitor can take to achieve your goal.

-But for those who aren’t sure, I recommend asking the below questions in this order to help formulate a loose hypothesis.
+But for those who aren’t sure, I recommend asking the following questions in this order to help formulate a loose hypothesis.